karabo17-x/Port-Scanner/README.md

 ## 🧠 Purpose

-Port scanning is a fundamental technique in **cybersecurity reconnaissance**.
 This script helps identify exposed services that could potentially be exploited if not properly secured.

 It is intended for: